The Best Gray Paint Colors With NO UNDERTONES

 - UNDERTONES: Big Chill has a blue undertone

-Sherwin Williams Big Chill is my FAVE light neutral gray.
-Its blue undertone is PASSIVE and while in certain lights/situations it can lean that wink blue-green or blue-purple (it’s not fussy), it’s generally a pretty fab looking neutral gray.
+Sherwin Williams Big Chill is my favorite color as far as ‘neutral grays’ go.
+Its blue undertone is passive, and while in certain lights/situations, it can lean that wink blue-green or blue-purple (it’s not fussy), it’s generally a pretty fab-looking neutral gray.

 Just look at how it changes with the lights on/off…lights on, lights off.
 Lights on…lights off.
 Wasn’t that a Muppets sketch?
 Anyway.